Should You Be Incorporating Meditation in Your Training?

 Like physical training, meditation requires training.
 It's something that you progressively will get better at and the better you get at it, the more benefits you will see out of it in your daily life.

 I personally use HeadSpace for guided meditation.
-However, you can check out the videos above to learn the basics to meditating as well.
+However, you can check out the videos above to learn the basics of meditating as well.